hcsalmon1/TypeGo/Code Examples.md

 ```

-To avoid repetition, the type is not needed to written after the equals or in make().
+To avoid repetition, the type is not needed to be written after the equals or in make().

 Structs: